octimot/StoryToolkitAI/README.md

 - [x] **Free Automatic Transcriptions in many languages** on your local machine directly from Resolve or local files
 - [x] **Free Automatic Translation** to English on your local machine
 - [x] **Advanced Search** - allows you to search one or many transcripts semantically using AI
-- [x] **Transcript Timeline Navigation** - click or UP/DOWN on transcript moves the playhead in Resolve
-- [x] **Mark** Resolve timelines using the phrases you select (see keyboard shortcuts below)
+- [x] **Mark and Navigate Resolve Timelines via Transcript**, plus other handy Resolve-only features
-- [x] **Import subtitles** from tool directly into Resolve
+- [x] **Import subtitles after transcription** from the tool directly into Resolve
-- [x] **Transcript editing** - edit your transcripts directly in the tool
-- [x] **Convert existing SRT files** to transcripts (non-standalone version only until next release)
+- [x] **Convert existing SRT files to transcripts** and use them in the tool (non-standalone version only until next release)
-- [x] Export of transcripts to multiple formats, including SRT
+- [x] Export of transcripts to multiple formats, including SRT and TXT
 - [x] Batch transcriptions using transcription queuing
-- [x] Option to re-transcribe only parts of the timeline/audio file or even exclude certain parts
-- [x] Copy Markers between Resolve Timelines and Timeline Source Clip
-- [x] Render Resolve Markers to Stills or Clips
+- [x] Partial re-transcriptions of timelines/videos/audio files

 ### Work in progress
 - [ ] **Transcript Segment Groups** to select and add phrases to groups that can be recalled later